-Leather Lane has definitely been shrinking and we want to reverse the trend.
-By lacing together shops and stalls in a common promotional push, we hope that local businesses will recognise their buying power as the right tool for injecting new energy into this 300 year old market.
+Leather Lane had definitely been shrinking and we wanted to reverse the trend.
+Lacing together shops and stalls in a common promotional push, local businesses recognised their pulling power as the right tool for injecting new energy into this 400 year old market.

-Friends of Leather Lane Stars at a community meeting.
+Friends of Leather Lane Stars at our first community meeting.

 A market stall today.

 "When it's like this, it's lovely to be here."